winitzki/scall/tutorial/programming_dhall.md

 This book views Dhall as:
 - a powerful templating system for flexible and strictly validated configuration files in JSON, YAML, and other text-based formats;
-- a formally specified and tested interpreter for a small purely functional programming language, useful for studying various language-independent aspects of advanced functional programming;
+- a formally specified and tested interpreter for a small purely functional programming language, useful for studying various language-independent aspects of advanced functional programming.
-- a high-level scripting DSL for interfacing with a custom runtime that may implement side effects and other low-level details.

-The book focuses on the last two use cases.
+The book focuses on the last use case.

 Although most of the code examples are in Dhall, much of the material of the book has a wider applicability.
 The book studies a certain flavor of purely functional programming without side effects and with guaranteed termination,